virtualelephant/Project-SignalWave/INSTALL.md

 ## Install the custom SignalWave application
 The first part of the SignalWave application is the Publisher microservice.
 The application is a small container housing a single script `publisher.py`.

 The Publisher microservice gathers a number of networking metrics from the environment out to the 'virtualelephant.com' website as a means to monitor different network latencies.

 To start the microservice, execute the following command:
 ```
 kubectl apply -f publisher.yaml
 ```

-The SignalWave application has three additional microservices that make up the application.
-The data written to the RabbitMQ service will be pulled off of the queue and input into an RRD compatible data format.
-From there the data is used to generate a number of graphs, one per metric, and finally the frontend microservice runs NGINX to display the graphs in a HTML format running behind a HAProxy ingress object.
+The second part of the SignalWave application is the Influx Reader microservice.
+The application is a small container housing a single script `influx-writer.py`.
+The Python script reads the metrics off of the RabbitMQ queue and then writes the metrics data into the InfluxDB `monitoring` bucket running in the `services` namespace.

 ```
-kubectl apply -f rrd-storage.yaml
-kubectl apply -f rrd-reader.yaml
-kubectl apply -f rrd-graph.yaml
-kubectl apply -f frontend-nginx.yaml
+kubectl apply -f influxdb-secret.yaml
-kubectl apply -f frontend-ingress.yaml
+kubectl apply -f influx-reader.yaml
 ```

+From there, a custom Grafana dashboard leverages the data metrics to create a dashboard showing external connectivity to the given set of external websites for the user to monitor.
+Alerts can be generated through Grafana based on connectivity latency or if the site goes offline for longer than X polling intervals.